t-makaro/animatplot/docs/source/gallery.rst

 .. warning::
-    For the purpose of these documents, animations are rendered as gifs and with a lower framerate to make them smaller.
+    For the purpose of these documents, animations are rendered as gifs and with a lower framerate and fewer frames to make them smaller.

 If you run these animations locally, then they will be interactive.